 - 1. Click on the LabScribe shortcut on the computer's desktop to open the program.
 If a shortcut is not available, click on the Windows Start menu, move the cursor to All Programs and then to the listing for iWorx.
 Select LabScribe from the iWorx submenu.
-The LabScribe Main window will appear as the program opens. - 2.
-On the Main window, pull down the Settings menu and select Load Group.

-- 3. Locate the folder that contains the settings group, IPLMv6Complete.iwxgrp.
+The LabScribe Main window will appear as the program opens.
+There will be a message indicating that LabScriber has recognized the IX-B3G. - 2.
+On the Main window, pull down the Settings menu and select Load Group. - 3.
+Locate the folder that contains the settings group, IXB3G.iwxgrp.
 Select this group and click Open. - 4.
 Pull down the Settings menu again.
 Select the EGG-GrowlingStomach settings file from Human Muscle. - 5.
 After a short time, LabScribe will appear on the computer screen as configured by the EGG-GrowlingStomach settings. - 6.
-For your information, the settings used to configure the LabScribe software and the IXTA unit for this experiment are programmed on the Preferences Dialog window which can be viewed by selecting Preferences from the Edit menu on the LabScribe Main window. - 7.
+For your information, the settings used to configure the LabScribe software and the IX-B3G unit for this experiment are programmed on the Preferences Dialog window which can be viewed by selecting Preferences from the Edit menu on the LabScribe Main window. - 7.
 Once the settings file has been loaded, click the Experiment button on the toolbar to open any of the following documents: - Appendix - Background - Labs - Setup (opens automatically)